ELynx/screeps-profiler/README.md

 There are standalone time and count measurements done:

-- uCPU_wall is CPU usage measured before and after doing the call.
+- CPU usage measured before and after doing the call ("wall").
-- uCPU_action is *only* additional CPU cost for actions / intents.
+- *Only* additional CPU cost for actions / intents.
 In documentation, these methods are marked with `[A]` symbol and said to have 0.2 CPU cost per call that returns OK.
-- uCPU_wall_minus_action is difference between wall CPU and additional cost.
+- Difference between wall CPU and additional cost.
 Can be used to determine how much the code actually takes to run.
 - NOKs is Actions / intents that returned not OK (technically, `result !== 0` where result is whatever function returned).

+Self / exclusive values are visualised well, inclusive works best for wall CPU, to extent for difference.
+Action CPU and NOKs are self / exclusive, because it requires to have full tree build.

 On Windows, you can use [QCacheGrind](https://sourceforge.net/projects/qcachegrindwin/) to visualise the profiling result.
 That requires MSVC 2010 x86 redistributable, and download links in readme are outdated.
 But you can get an official compatible redistributable [here](https://www.microsoft.com/en-us/download/details.aspx?id=26999).